Numbone/Numbone/README.md

-# Hi there 👋 I'm Нурлыбек
+# Hi there 👋 I'm Nurlybek

-I’m a self-taught **Frontend Developer** who took a wild turn from medicine to tech 💉➡️💻
-After 7 years in med school, I realized that debugging code is less stressful than diagnosing people 😅

 ---